learn-co-curriculum/phase-0-html-images-lab/README.md

 * The second should include an alt text, in addition to a source
 * The third should have both an alt and source attribute, as well as a _title_ attribute

-Run `learn test` and read the tests as you go.
-When you've passed all the tests, run `learn submit` before continuing on to the next lesson.
+Run `rspec` and read the tests as you go.

 ## Conclusion